raghunandankavi2010/NanoDegree/SpotifyStreamer-2/README.md

-You will need api key from the spotify web site to access the api which is needed for querying.

 You will need api key from the spotify web site to access the api.
-This api needs to be added in FragmentNetworkRequest for the URL.

 Your Api key in ReviewsApi.java